 We compete in markets that are characterized by rapid technological changes.
-Other companies are also seeking to offer software solutions and other products and services in our markets, including enterprise mobility solutions, digital transformation solutions, big data and data analytics solutions, Internet of Things (IOT) solutions, cyber solutions, business intelligence (BI) solutions, AI and machine learning solutions, internet-related solutions, such as cloud computing and complementary services and business solutions for the insurance and financial services industry.
+Other companies are also seeking to offer software solutions and other products and services in our markets, including enterprise mobility solutions, digital transformation solutions, big data and data analytics solutions, Internet of Things (IOT) solutions, Extended reality, cyber solutions, storage systems, business intelligence (BI) solutions, DevOps.
+AI and machine learning and deep learning solutions, Robotic process automation solutions, internet-related solutions, such as cloud computing and complementary services and business solutions for the insurance and financial services industry.
 These companies may develop technological or business model innovations or offer services in the markets that we seek to address that are, or are perceived to be, equivalent or superior to our products and services.
 Furthermore, many of our smaller competitors have been acquired and may be acquired in the future by larger competitors, which provides such smaller competitors with greater resources and potentially a larger client base for which they can develop solutions.
 Our customers or potential customers may prefer suppliers that are larger than us, are better known in the market or that have a greater global reach.